pcouy/libinput-gestures/README.md

       - Test yaml pinch in 2 end
 ```

-Each trigger has the follwing fields :
+Each trigger has the following fields :

 - `type` (required) : `swipe` or `pinch`
 - `fingers` (required) : integer